 • In clinical trials at Albany Medical Center

 • Patent pending

-HRI is seeking commercial partners to license methods for functional brain mapping during neurosurgery, clinical neurology and basic neuroscience research involving no patient participation in speech processing using recording electrodes on the surface of the cortex.
+HRI is seeking commercial partners to collaborate and/or license methods for passive functional brain mapping during neurosurgery, clinical neurology and basic neuroscience research involving no patient participation in speech processing using recording electrodes on the surface of the cortex.

 Diane L. Borghoff, B.S., M.S.

 Health Research, Inc. – 150 Broadway – Suite 560, Menands, New York 12204-2719 U.S.A.

 Phone 518-431-1213 Fax 518-431-1234